EricoPanazzolo/Security-in-LLMs-Validation-of-Risks-in-Simulated-Environments/README.md

 ## Legal Disclaimer

 This project was developed exclusively for academic and research purposes.
 None of the experiments are intended to compromise real-world systems.
-The techniques documented here must be used only in controlled environments and strictly for educational purposes.
+The techniques documented here must be used only in controlled environments, strictly for educational purposes, or in scenarios where their use has been explicitly agreed upon by all involved parties.